willfolsom/pokechrome/README.md

 ### Background.js Disclosure

-This does use a background script to listen to the active Chrome tab.
+This uses a background script to listen to the active Chrome tab.